 What is an active Listener and why is it important to have one at my event?

-- gain access to a peer support.
+- gain access to a peer with lived experience.

-- speak to someone if they feel triggered.
+- speak to someone during/after the event.

-- talk to a compassionate, empathetic, trauma informed individual to listen.
+- talk to a compassionate, empathetic, trauma-informed individual to listen.